-Join the next #TorontoHR Meetup to hear from the talented Daneal Charney as she shares how brilliant jerks cause distress, trigger turnover and sick leaves, and tarnish your brand reputation.
-As a group, we'll cover the big question of how to deal with these jerks as the HR leader of your organization.
+At this #TorontoHR Meetup we heard from the talented Daneal Charney as she shared how brilliant jerks cause distress, trigger turnover and sick leaves, and tarnish your brand reputation.
+We also covered the big question of how to deal with these jerks as the HR leader of your organization.

 This #TorontoHR Meetup shared a tactical, practical guide to aligning organizational vision with an enterprise talent management strategy for companies that are growing.